 “Is that something people say?
 ‘I will ’woth’ this letter to you?’
 It is ever used as a verb?”
 Lupin asked.

 “It’s something I say, and that others ought to say.”
 Eka said, showing Lupin the cover of the book, it read Habitants of the Night.

 Lupin did not seem eager to learn more about the people of Irideri.
 “Had a long talk with Zucca about the Iridi, they ruined a lot of lives.
-They raided all those villages for slaves, destroyed the Suvalba sanctuary, all that just because they didn’t want to harvest the chloromyce shroos themselves.
+They raided all those villages for workers, destroyed the Suvalba sanctuary, all that just because they didn’t want to harvest the chloromyce shroos themselves.
 It’s horrible.
 Why are they so dependent on them anyway?”

 “That’s because of Moera, the first ever Sovereign of Irideri.
 Moera loved the stuff.”
 Eka opened the book and began to turn the first few pages.
 It was an old tome, the pages, like the binding thread, were also made from banabo fibers.
 “I’m going to read the story out loud!
 I’ll make voices and everything, it’ll be great.”

 “I don’t care to hear it, I already how it ends.”
 Lupin said.